 Diabetes management plan – a guide for all staff

-The diabetes management plan includes a section for the student’s parents or carers to provide consent, which authorises school staff to provide the agreed support to the student and to share key information with others (such as the diabetes treating team) as necessary and reasonable to support the student.
-Once the consent is signed by the student’s parents or carers and the school, this gives the school the necessary authorisation to provide the agreed support and reasonable adjustments, including the physical actions of assisting with blood glucose monitoring and administering insulin or supervising its administration.
-When aspects of the student’s diabetes management plan are changed by the diabetes treating team, or when support in the school environment is changed, the consent given by parents and carers should be updated to reflect these changes.
+The diabetes management plan includes a section for the student’s parents or carers to provide consent, which authorises school staff to provide the agreed support to the student and to share key information with others (such as the clinical treating team) as necessary and reasonable to support the student.
+Once the consent is signed by the student’s parents or carers and the school, this gives the school the necessary authorisation to provide the agreed support and reasonable adjustments including the physical actions of assisting with blood glucose monitoring and administering insulin or supervising its administration.
+When aspects of the student’s diabetes management plan are changed by the clinical treating team or when support in the school environment is changed, the consent given by parents and carers should be updated to reflect these changes.

-Additionally, the principal and designated staff member(s) will need to ensure that medicines are stored safely, in accordance with the school’s medicines policy, and in a way that takes account of the student’s needs as outlined in the diabetes management plan.
+Additionally, the principal and designated staff member(s) will need to ensure that medications are stored safely, in accordance with the school’s medications policy, and in a way that takes account of the student’s needs as outlined in the diabetes management plan.

 In some state and territories, some schools may be required to prepare a student health plan or action plan that details the processes and steps that the school will take in the day-to-day management of the student’s type 1 diabetes (and other health conditions, where relevant).
 Where such documents exist, they will need to reflect the student’s diabetes management plan and ensure that the full range of supports and adjustments agreed upon, are appropriately documented and communicated to staff within the school as required.

 A student’s diabetes management plan is an essential document that that will guide how schools can support students to learn and participate fully in their school experience.